mhubig/atlassian/README.md

     # execute a bash shell
     $ docker exec -it atlassian_stash_1 bash

+### First run

+If you start this orchestration for the first time, a handy feature is to import your old data.
+If you're e.g. moving everything to another server you can put your database backups into the tmp folder and the db initscript will pick them up automagically on the first run.

+    # move your jira db backup file to tmp (filename is important).
+    $ mv jira_backup.sql tmp/jira.dump

+    # unpack your jira-home backup archive
+    $ tar xzf jira-home.tar.gz --strip=1 -C jira-home

 ### Backup the PostgreSQL data

     # backup the confluence database